AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Delete Client Credential Client Secret`

-Delete a Secret from a Client Credential Client.
+Delete a Secret from a client credential client.
             It can take up to one hour for deletion to manifest in the authentication process.
-Access tokens issued using this Secret will be valid until their expiration.
+Access tokens issued using this secret will be valid until their expiration.

 ### Request